HaBuDeSu/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 1. CSS Stylesheets - This lets you separate your styling from your functionality.
 2. Styled-Components - This lets you add styling as part of the component itself.
 3. CSS in JavaScript Libraries - This lets you use pre-styled components.
+Very useful if you're not that good at design.